tksgmsy/pxt-BME280_I2C/docs/index.md

 ## What is BME280
-BME280 is a sensor to measure temperature, pressure, and himidity, which is mainly for monitoring an ordinal envronment. micro:bit itself also has a temperature sensor.
-Howerver, it is for monitoring the temperture of CPU to prevent form overheating, which will report you a hihger temperature than the envrionment when you run some tasks on the CPU.
-On the other hand, BME280 will report you pretty presice mesurement result, since the each of the unit has its own data to calibrate mesurement result.
+BME280 is a sensor to measure temperature, pressure, and humidity, which is mainly for monitoring an ordinal environment. micro:bit itself also has a temperature sensor.
+However, it is for monitoring the temperature of CPU to prevent from overheating, which will report you a higher temperature than the environment when you run some tasks on the CPU.
+On the other hand, BME280 will report you pretty precise measurement result, since the each of the unit has its own data to calibrate measurement result.
 You can refer the following ling for more information.
 https://www.bosch-sensortec.com/bst/products/all_products/bme280